Manhattan Angel

-Manhattan Angel is a 1949 American comedy musical film starring Gloria Jean.
+Manhattan Angel is a 1949 American comedy musical film directed by Arthur Dreifuss and starring Gloria Jean, Patricia Barry and Thurston Hall.

 It was originally called Sweetheart of the Blues.
 It was made after I Surrender Dear.

 Plot

 Gloria Cole and Eddie Swenson are working to keep an old house, now being used as a youth center, from being razed to make room for a new skyscraper in Manhattan.
 Gloria enters a friend in a beauty contest with a $25,000 first prize and, after some iffy-maneuvering, her friend wins the contest and the money goes to preserving the youth center.